 It's not the easy way, but we must invest in our courts and do criminal justice reforms to that will help clear up the backlog in our court systems so they can work as they're intended to.
 These "blanket" approach gun reforms may address one problem, but they do so while also creating a whole number of issues for every other gun owner, especially those in rural New Mexico.
 We can improve public safety and we can address mental health issues, but infringing upon the rights of law-abiding citizens is not the answer.
 Fixing the current system is the hard answer, but it's also the right answer - we must start there!

 As your State Representative:

-I would sponsor a Constitutional Amendment making hunting, fishing and trapping a right of every New Mexican.
+I will sponsor a Constitutional Amendment making hunting, fishing and trapping a right of every New Mexican.

-I would support funding programs for our youth to learn about proper firearms safety.
+I will support funding programs for our youth to learn about proper firearms safety.